thoughtbot/guides/style/sass/README.md

 * Don't use ID's for style.
 * Use meaningful names: `$visual-grid-color` not `$color` or `$vslgrd-clr`.
+* Be consistent about naming conventions for classes.
+For instance, if a project is using BEM, continue using it, and if it's not, do not introduce it.
 * Use ID and class names that are as short as possible but as long as necessary.
 * Avoid using the direct descendant selector `>`.
 * Avoid nesting more than 3 selectors deep.